William Douglas Sloane: Society life

-Equestrian estate in Lee, Massachusetts, acquired from Wellington Smith, father of Elizur Yale, nephew of Senator Smith.
+Equestrian estate in Lee, Massachusetts, acquired from Wellington Smith, father of Elizur Yale Smith.

 In 1892, Sloane along with his wife and several members of their extended families, were included in Ward McAllister's "Four Hundred", purported to be an index of New York's best families, published in The New York Times.
 Conveniently, 400 was the number of people that could fit into Mrs. Astor's ballroom.

 He was a member of the Union Club of the City of New York, the Metropolitan Club, the Ardsley Club, the Union League Club, the Racquet and Tennis Club, the Automobile of America Club, the Riding Club, the New York Yacht Club, the Sleepy Hollow Club, the Country Club and the Aero Club.

 Sloane also had an equestrian estate acquired from Wellington Smith, a wealthy paper manufacturer, member of the Yale family, and a country estate in Mount Kisco, New York which is now called Merestead Park.